mmolosay/debounce/README.md

 For `debounced()` timeout starts right after an execution of the action.
 It suits for cases without any lasting async work.

-For `DebounceStateIdentity.debounce()` it is you who decides when to start a release timeout.
+For `DebounceStateIdentity.debounce()` it is you who decide when to start a release timeout.
 It's a right choice for actions which perform lasting async work.

 > [!NOTE]